LeafLink/leaflink-interview/backend/rest-api/README.md

 ## Deliverables

-- [ ] A runnable library addressing the above requirements
+- [ ] A new git repo with your project's code.
-- [ ] A README file which details how to run the library
+- [ ] A README file which details how to execute the API.

 ## Considerations